forestgrape/coronavirus/index.md

 * observing the natural habitat can provide knowledge and ideas to develop medications and treatments.

 ### Hypotheses
-Sketching hypotheses about the habitat of SARS-like including pieces of evidence. [a more in depth exploration and explanation is in work: [Habitat and Life Cycle of Coronavirus Organisms]]
+Sketching hypotheses about the habitat of SARS-like including pieces of evidence. [a more in depth exploration and explanation is in work: [Hypotheses about Nidovirales]]
 Summaries of references, that base and inspire this findings, are on the page [Hypotheses about Nidovirales](./ideas_to_explore/hypotheses_nidovirales.md#summarized-references)

 1. The virus strains closely related to SARS-CoV-2 and including those using the ACE 2 receptor are endemic to the region around northern Yunnan.
 Evidence: